dogweather/forkful/content/en/java/files-and-io/checking-if-a-directory-exists.md

 weight: 20
 ---

-## What & Why?
-Checking if a directory exists in Java is a fundamental task that involves verifying the presence of a file system directory before reading from it, writing to it, or performing any operations that require its existence.
-This is crucial to avoid errors or exceptions in programs that interact with the file system, ensuring smoother execution and better user experience.

 ## How to:
 In Java, there are several ways to check if a directory exists, primarily using the `java.nio.file.Files` and `java.io.File` classes.